Euro20179/Markdown/README.md

 ### General other

-* {shadow'.2em .2em 0px grey' any text here will have a text shadow}
-* {.'class' any text here will be in a span with the class of class}
 * .\[class]text here will be in a span with the class of class|
 * {cmd: text}: puts text in a cmd element
 * {samp: text}: puts text in a samp element